SeifAbdAlAzem/HTML5_And_CSS3_Template_Four/README.md

 This is a Template with fantastic animation;
 It consists of 14 sections "landing screen, Articles, Gallery, Features, Testimonials, Team Members, Services, Our Skills, ..."
-We also use flex-box in the layout.
+I also use flex-box in the layout.

 ## Used Technologies